UniversalDependencies/docs/treebanks/cs-index.md

 | Features | annotated manually in non-UD style, automatically converted to UD |
 | Relations | annotated manually in non-UD style, automatically converted to UD |

+## Summary

 The Czech UD treebank is based on the Prague Dependency Treebank 3.0 (PDT), created at the Charles University in Prague.

+## Introduction

-The treebank consists of 87,913 sentences (1.5 M tokens) and its domain is mainly newswire, reaching also to business and popular scientific articles from the 1990s.
+The Czech-PDT UD treebank consists of 87,913 sentences (1.5 M tokens) and its domain is mainly newswire, reaching also to business and popular scientific articles from the 1990s.
 The treebank is licensed under the terms of CC BY-NC-SA 3.0 and its original (non-UD) version